01 of 10

 The Benefits of Homemade Yogurt

-Homemade yogurt from your electric yogurt maker is not only easy to make but also better for you and the environment.
-You can choose the ingredients, from the type of milk—fat-free to whole milk, organic or locally grown or conventional—and you can create flavors to suit your palate.
+Homemade yogurt made in an electric yogurt maker is not only easy to make but also better for you and the environment.
+You can choose the ingredients, the type of milk, and flavors to suit your palate.

 02 of 10